 Symptoms of B12 Deficiency

-Symptoms that may indicate you need supplemental vitamin B12 can include fatigue, pale skin, sore tongue, bleeding gums, weight loss, diarrhea, constipation, numbness or tingling in fingers and toes, balance problems, depression, loss of mental abilities, and for some people, skin rashes.
-If B12 deficiency is suspected, your physician can do a blood test to evaluate levels of B12 and likely other B vitamins including folic acid.
+Symptoms that may indicate you need supplemental vitamin B12 may include fatigue, pale skin, sore tongue, bleeding gums, weight loss, diarrhea, constipation, numbness or tingling in fingers and toes, balance problems, depression, loss of mental abilities and, for some people, skin rashes.

 Treatment of B12 Deficiency

-If your skin turns red vitamin B12 supplementation, you may be prone to develop photosensitivity, which is unusual sensitivity to sunlight or artificial UV rays.
-Avoid going out into the sun, wear sunscreen and wear protective clothing if you do go out.
+If your skin turns red during vitamin B12 supplementation, you may be prone to developing photosensitivity, which is unusual sensitivity to sunlight or artificial UV rays.
+Avoid going out in the sun, or wear sunscreen and protective clothing if you do go out.
 Speak with your doctor regarding your side effects.